 ACT NOW!
 If you do not want confidential, identifiable information from your medical records to be uploaded and passed on for purposes other than your medical care you can opt out by telling your doctor.
 You don’t have to book an appointment to do this, you can simply send a letter.

 As an alternative to the form above, we provide a letter in Microsoft Word (.doc) format, editable Rich Text (.rtf) format and as an Adobe Acrobat (.pdf) PDF for you to fill in and send to your doctor.
 We have updated this letter so that you can use it to opt out your children or adults for whom you are legally responsible as well.

-Simply click on one of the links below to download and print off a copy, fill in your details and the details of anyone else you are opting out, sign it and send it to your GP:
+Simply click on one of the links below to download and print off a copy, fill in your details and the details of your minor children (i.e. children below the age of consent – older children must opt out for themselves) and/or anyone for whom you hold lasting power of attorney, sign it and send it to your GP:

 Opting out will not affect the care you receive and you can change your mind at any point and opt back in if you like.
 Opting out will not prevent your GP from being paid for care provided – information needed for those payments should only leave the practice in summary (i.e. anonymous) form.

 If you have any specific concerns, we recommend you speak with your GP.